-Intermediate-frequency multichannel section is made using digital vector processor according to SDR concept.
+Intermediate frequency multichannel section is made using digital vector processor according to the SDR concept.

 Radio signal is digitized on the second intermediate frequency of 140 MHz and with sampling frequency of 80 MHz.

-Controlled Generators during investigations and studies of compromising emanations, for detection of resonant reradiators (resonant cavity passive transmitters and other secondary reradiators), spot jamming of eavesdropping transmitters.
+Controlled Generators for investigations and studies of compromising emanations, detection of resonant reradiators (resonant cavity passive transmitters and other secondary reradiators) and spot jamming of eavesdropping transmitters.

 When using the abovementioned controlled generators together with the OMEGA-AK